 - Session Variables

-You should use Web or Mobile modules to implement UI related elements.
+You should use Reactive Web, Mobile, or Traditional Web modules to implement UI related elements.

 Implement the Logic of Your Service